zitadel/zitadel-nextjs-b2b/README.md

-# ZITADEL B2B Demo
+# ZITADEL NextJS B2B Demo

 This is a demo showcasing how you can use ZITADEL in a B2B (Business-to-Business) context, where a company is providing a customer portal to their customers:

 - A user of the customer should see all granted projects in the portal ("Service discovery")
-- A admin user of the customers sees a list of customer's users (could be expanded to make roles editable)
+- An admin user of the customers sees a list of customer's users and can manage user grants with role assignment
+- Users can invite new users to their organization with automatic email invitations
+- Comprehensive search functionality for finding users by name, email, or username
+- Fully responsive design optimized for desktop, tablet, and mobile devices

 ## What does it do?

-Users with `view` role can view granted projects on their organization which were granted by your organization (owning this portal application).
+Users with `reader` role can view granted projects on their organization which were granted by your organization (owning this portal application).
-Users with `admin` role can view granted projects and list users of the selected organization who are granted to use the portal application too.
+Users with `admin` role can view granted projects and manage users of the selected organization, including:

+- **View User Grants**: See all users who have access to granted projects with clear role indicators
+- **Real-Time Search**: Instantly find users by searching across display name, email, username, first name, last name, or preferred login name
+- **Add User Grants**: Grant project access to existing users with searchable user selection and role assignment
+- **Edit User Roles**: Modify roles assigned to users for specific projects with inline editing
+- **Remove User Grants**: Revoke project access from users with confirmation dialogs
+- **Invite New Users**: Create new users with automatic invitation emails sent via ZITADEL
+- **Mobile-First Design**: Fully responsive interface that works seamlessly on all device sizes
+- **Progressive Enhancement**: Enhanced user experience with debounced search, loading states, and optimistic updates

 ![app screen](./public/screenshot.png)

+## Key Features

+### 🔍 Advanced Search Functionality
+- **Real-time user search** with instant results as you type
+- **Multi-field search** across display name, email, username, first name, last name, and preferred login name
+- **Debounced input** for optimal performance with large user bases
+- **Search result counters** to show filtered results
+- **Clear search** functionality with one-click reset

+### 📱 Mobile-First Responsive Design
+- **Responsive grid layouts** that adapt from single column on mobile to multi-column on larger screens
+- **Touch-friendly interfaces** with properly sized buttons and touch targets
+- **Mobile navigation menu** with integrated profile management
+- **Responsive typography** that scales appropriately across device sizes
+- **Optimized user experience** for phones, tablets, and desktop computers

+### 👥 Enhanced User Management
+- **Searchable user selection** when adding user grants (no more scrolling through long dropdown lists)
+- **Inline role editing** directly within the user grants table
+- **User invitation system** with automatic email notifications
+- **Batch operations** for efficient user management
+- **Visual role indicators** for quick identification of user permissions

+### ⚡ Performance Optimizations
+- **Client-side filtering** for instant search results without server round-trips
+- **Memoized computations** to prevent unnecessary re-renders
+- **Optimistic updates** for better perceived performance
+- **Efficient state management** with proper React patterns
+- **Scalable architecture** designed to handle hundreds or thousands of users

 ## Step 1: Setup Vendor application and users in ZITADEL